Cross Section of the Skin

 There are two main skin layers:

-The bottom layer shown in the picture (hypodermis) is not really part of the skin.
+The bottom layer shown in the picture (subcutaneous layer) is not really part of the skin.
 It is a layer of connective tissue, fat cells, blood vessels, and nerves.
-The hypodermis is the connection between the skin and the structures under it, such as muscles.
+This layer lies between the skin and the structures under it, such as muscles.

 Skin depth varies depending on location.
-It is thin on the neck, thick on the soles of the feet.
-Connective tissue, fat, muscles, and muscle covering (fascia) lie below the skin.
+It is thin on the neck and thick on the soles of the feet.

 eMedicineHealth Medical Reference from Healthwise